ozkansafak/Galvanize-Capstone-Project/README.md

-> This is a daily **DAILY JOURNAL** comprising of notes, thoughts and findings accompanying my work.
-It's to be replaced by a proper README file at the end of the project.
+> The following is a project development daily journal.
+It comprises of notes, thoughts and findings accompanying my work.
+It is to be replaced by a proper README file at the end of the project.

 ---

-***June 19, 2016 - Sunday***
+###### *June 19, 2016 - Sunday*

 Believe it or not, I accidentally ran `rm -rf /*` on my computer when i wanted to type  `rm -rf ./*`!!!.